AdjectiveAllison/zai/README.md

 zai chat --provider openai --model gpt-4 "Tell me a joke"
 # same as this if openai and gpt-4 are your first provider and chat model in config.
 zai chat "tell me a joke"

+# Pipe content from other commands or files
+cat document.txt | zai chat "Summarize this:" git diff | zai chat "Explain these changes:"
 ```

 See more CLI examples and documentation by running: